dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     conformational entropy of interactions in the space.

 ### Configurational Entropy in Sociophysical Systems

+- in genetic systems, patterns of change and entropy in configurational and conformational distributions dilineates genetic programs.

 - need to review the concepts here:
   - conformation space are the probabilities of seeing particular